ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
   Points to an image that is used as a splash screen when the App loads.
-See [Splash Image Management](/developers/user-guide/product-guide/mobile-apps-sites/splash-image-management)
+See <a href="/developers/user-guide/product-guide/mobile-apps-sites/splash-image-management">Splash Image Management</a>

 </td>
 </tr>